 Anyway… I had an Attiny10, just one that I had been playing with.

 Now I would not really suggest anyone to get these as even at aliexpress they are relatively expensive: I saw 10 for about 8 USD, while for about 1.60 USD one can already get a pro-mini.
+(Edit 2019: prices have come down.
+Now available for about 40 ct a piece if bought per 5).
 I might be anal retentive but I am not stupid.
 If you are lucky enough to frequent Japan though, they are available there for only 35 cts (eurocents).

 Also they are in SOT23-6 which makes soldering difficult.
 And they cannot be programmed via ICSP like the Attiny85.